yewstack/yew/docs/more/testing.md

 &lt;TODO&gt;
 :::info
-Yew is currently working on making it easy to test components, but this is currently a work in progress.
+We're working on making it easy to test components, but this is currently a work in progress.

 Support for [shallow rendering](https://github.com/yewstack/yew/issues/1413) and a proposal to [expose the code Yew uses internally for testing components](https://github.com/yewstack/yew/issues/1413)